Mean-field games with rough common noise: the linear-quadratic case: Introduction

-In the present work, in a setting of linear but multivariate agent dynamics, we prove the existence and uniqueness of equilibria and establish a stability result of equilibrium aggregate dynamics on the rough path.
-This can be viewed as a first step towards a general stability result of MFG equilibria w.r.t. common noise.
-While our work heavily draws on recent advances in rough and stochastic analysis, as exposed in aforementioned references, its implementation remains surprisingly self-contained, due to an original mild (Volterra) formulation of the relevant dynamics.
+A sufficiently flexible hybrid rough It\^o theory arguably did not take shape until \cite{FHL21,friz2023rough,bugini2024malliavin}, despite related aspects in rough BSDE and stochastic filtering theory \cite{Diehl2012,CDFO13,DOR15}; see also \cite{allan2025roughsdesrobustfiltering,bugini2025rough}.
+In the present work, in a setting of linear but multivariate agent dynamics, we prove existence and uniqueness of equilibria and establish stability of the equilibrium with respect to the rough common noise.
+While our work draws on recent advances in rough and stochastic analysis, its implementation remains surprisingly self-contained due to an original mild, or Volterra-type, formulation of the relevant dynamics.